How laminate flooring and LVT are similar:

 - Both can be installed either professionally or by a reasonably skilled do-it-yourselfer who has the right tools and instructions.

 - Both can allow for repair by replacement of a damaged plank or tile.

 - Both have wear layers.
-Swiss Krono’s laminate flooring has an extremely hard aluminum-oxide wear layer that resists scratches and UV protection to prevent fading from prolonged exposure to sunlight.
+Swiss Krono USA’s laminate flooring has an extremely hard aluminum-oxide wear layer that resists scratches and UV protection to prevent fading from prolonged exposure to sunlight.
 LVT may have a clear-vinyl and urethane coating to protect it.

-- They’re made out of different materials.
+- They’re made from different materials.
 Laminate flooring is made of layers.
-The primary layer (the core) is made of high-density fiberboard (HFD).
-This gives laminate flooring its rigidity and strength.
+The primary layer (the core) is made of high-density fiberboard that gives laminate flooring its rigidity and strength.
 LVT is made in layers as well; its primary component is PVC vinyl, which makes LVT dimensionally stable and flexible.

 - They install differently.
 Laminate flooring is a floating-floor system that should never be nailed or glued to the subfloor.
-Some LVT products now offer a floating-floor approach to installation, but this has yet to be proven out.
-LVT installs traditionally as a glue-down system by the application of a separate adhesive or the use of peel-and-stick tiles or planks.
+Some LVT products now offer a floating-floor approach to installation, but generally LVT installs as a glue-down system by the application of a separate adhesive or the use of peel-and-stick tiles or planks.

 - They handle stains and flame differently.
-Laminate flooring is highly stain-resistant and will not be damaged by limited flame exposure, like a hot ember tossed through a fireplace screen.
-Some LVT is very susceptible to staining and will be damaged by limited flame exposure.
+Laminate flooring is highly stain-resistant and won’t be damaged by limited flame exposure, like a hot ember tossed through a fireplace screen.
+Some LVT is susceptible to staining and will be damaged by limited flame exposure.

-Let’s explore four issues or questions that come up when considering laminate flooring and LVT as flooring choices.
+Let’s explore four issues or questions that come up when considering laminate wood planks and LVT as flooring choices.